-In TLC, the adsorbent supports are usually glass plates of square or rectangular plates and the size of the plates generally 20 x 20 cm and thickness of 0.4 cm is used.
+In TLC, the adsorbent supports are usually glass plates of square or rectangular plates, and the size of the plates is generally 20 x 20 cm, and a thickness of 0.4 cm is used.
 Generally, glass plates are used.
-Plates can be of synthetic polymers or metallic tails or plastic plates.
+Plates can be of synthetic polymers or metallic tails, or plastic plates.
 It should be cleaned with detergents and ethanol.

 Preparation of slurry